WQD logo colored

 Key Dates

-• 14 July 2025: deadline for applicants to register to apply to the Quantum City Prize
+• 14 September 2025: deadline to register to have access to the application form and instructions of the Quantum City Prize

 • 14 October 2025: deadline to apply to the Continental Quantum City Prize

-• Second half of November 2025: Continental Award Events
+• November/December 2025: Continental Award Events in each continent.

-• January 2026: World Quantum City Prize Award Ceremony
+• February 2026: World Quantum City Prize Award Ceremony at the Closing Ceremony of the International Year of Quantum Science and Technology.

 The World Quantum Day initiatives for 2025